AriFordsham/GHCWiki/building/sync-all.md

 ```

-(you can also find it by looking in source:sync-all)
+(you can also find it by looking in sync-all)

 ## Pulling new patches